gustavom2998/learning_rust/rust_book/2_guessing_game/1_input_processing.md

 let mut bananas = 5;
 ```

 Going back to our original snippet of code: `let mut guess = String::new()` - The `=` operator indicates we want to bind a value to a variable.
-On the right of the equal is the value that guess is bound to - which is the result of calling `String::new()`.
+On the right of the equals symbol is the value that guess is bound to - which is the result of calling `String::new()`.

  The `String` keyword is a type within the standard library that is a growable, UTF-8 encoded bit of text.
-The `::` syntax is an association function thats implemented for a specific type, in this case `String`.
+The `::` syntax is an association function that's implemented for a specific type, in this case, `String`.
 The `new` function creates a new, empty String.
-It's a common naming convention for creating new obejcts of different data types.
+It's a common naming convention for creating new objects of different data types.

  ## User Input